-Development is #1 priority for our club.
-We will put extra focus on the girl’s development in Recreation and Competitive Travel, making sure that our coordinators work on the fundamentals and schedule special time to allow them to have more touch with the ball.
+Development is the #1 priority for our club.
+We will put extra focus on the girl’s development in Recreation and Competitive Travel, making sure that our coordinators work on the fundamentals and schedule a special time to allow them to have more touch with the ball.
 Our boys have tremendous depth across all age groups.
 We will promote a style of play that stresses possession football and technical skills for all programs.
 Development will zero in on the following areas:

 - Technical ability

 - Tactical ability